San Benito County Court Records

 Court Record Copy Fees

-Fines and fees may also be paid online through the court’s ePay-it system.
-Individuals who cannot afford filing or copy fees may apply for a fee waiver through the Judicial Council process.
+Fines and fees can also be paid online through the court's ePay-it system.
+If you can't afford filing or copy fees, you may be able to apply for a fee waiver through the Judicial Council process.

 Are Court Records Public in San Benito County?

-Despite this broad presumption, certain categories of records are confidential by statute and not available to public inspection:
+Despite this broad presumption, certain categories of records are confidential by statute and not available for public inspection:

-• Sealed records (requires court order to unseal under Rule 2.550(d))
+- Sealed records (requires a court order to unseal under Rule 2.550(d))

-• Search warrants and affidavits (until return of service or 10 days after issuance, whichever is first)
+- Search warrants and affidavits (until return of service or 10 days after issuance, whichever comes first)

 When records contain both public and confidential information, court staff may redact the restricted portions before releasing copies.
-Requests for sealed records must be directed to the court with a showing of good cause as required by Rule 2.550.
+Requests for sealed records must go to the court with a showing of good cause as required by Rule 2.550.

 San Benito County Criminal Court Records